steveandreassend/mediatools/README.md

 - **Pro Tip 1**: Print the coloring-in picture with the original photo in the corner to guide kids on color choices.
 - **Pro Tip 2**: For imaginary themes, use Grok (not ChatGPT or Gemini) to generate a photo of the desired scene, then process it with this script for printing.

+### coloringPicturePDF.py
+As above, and giving the option to create a PDF with a thumbnail of the original image to serve as a coloring-in guide.

 ### imageUpscaler.py
 Upscales holiday photos to 4K or 8K resolution using a deep learning neural network to fill gaps and enhance faces, delivering sharp, high-quality results even on older iPhone devices.